This post may contain affiliate links. Please see my disclosure policy for more details.

 With over 700 retailers, modern and heritage-listed arcades, a cinema and a casino, pedestrianised Queen St Mall in Brisbane’s city centre has enough to satisfy all your shopping and entertainment needs.
 From here it’s an easy walk to South Bank or the City Botanic Gardens to continue your explorations.

-For more ideas on things to do in Australia, check out my guides on Sydney, Perth and Newcastle.
-If you’re planning an east coast Australia road trip, here’s my Sydney to Brisbane drive itinerary, with highlights, costs, distances and accommodation.
+If you’re planning an east coast Australia road trip, make sure you check out my Sydney to Brisbane drive itinerary, which includes highlights, costs, distances and accommodation.
+Happy travels!